Quaternion Math Tutorial

 #define SLERP_TO_LERP_SWITCH_THRESHOLD 0.01f Quaternion Quaternion_slerp(Quaternion left, Quaternion right, float value) { float leftWeight, rightWeight, difference; Quaternion result; difference = left.x * right.x + left.y * right.y + left.z * right.z + left.w * right.w; if (1.0f - fabs(difference) > SLERP_TO_LERP_SWITCH_THRESHOLD) { float theta, oneOverSinTheta; theta = acos(fabs(difference)); oneOverSinTheta = 1.0f / sin(theta); leftWeight = sin(theta * (1.0f - value)) * oneOverSinTheta; rightWeight = sin(theta * value) * oneOverSinTheta; if (difference < 0.0f) { leftWeight = -leftWeight; } } else { leftWeight = 1.0f - value; rightWeight = value; } result.x = left.x * leftWeight + right.x * rightWeight; result.y = left.y * leftWeight + right.y * rightWeight; result.z = left.z * leftWeight + right.z * rightWeight; result.w = left.w * leftWeight + right.w * rightWeight; Quaternion_normalize(&result); return result; }

 Those are the basics in a nutshell.
 There are some advanced topics I didn't cover, such as interpolation between more than two quaternions at once, but the basics go a long way.
-Contact me if you have any questions.
 Also, be sure to check out the Quaternion playground companion application at the bottom of this page.

 Implementation